Skip to main content

 AppArmor helps:

-✅ Prevent unauthorized access to sensitive files
+✅ Prevent unauthorised access to sensitive files

 ✅ Limit what apps are allowed to do